Lauro199471/ROS_Tutorial/Chapter 1/readme_chapter1.md

 **How do I create a URDF file?** In a URDF File we must write the relationship between each **link** and **joint** in the robot and save the file with the *.urdf* extension

 ## Links
+Links represents a single link of a robot.
+Using this, we can model a robot link and its properties.
+The modeling includes size, shape, color, and can even import a 3D mesh to represent the robot link.
+We can also provide dynamic properties of the link such as inertial matrix and collision properties.